vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 moment when the GPU will gain access to that image.

-If no image is available (which happens if you submit draw commands too quickly), then the function will block and wait until there is.
+If no image is available (which happens if you submit draw commands too quickly), then the function will block and wait until there is any.
 The second parameter is an optional timeout.

-Sometimes the function may be suboptimal, were the swapchain image will still work, but may not display currently.
+Sometimes the function may be suboptimal, were the swapchain image will still work, but may not get properly displayed.
 If this happens, we will signal to recreate the swapchain:

 ```rust